Raritan Bay outpatient team

 Director of Outpatient Services

-With nearly a decade of experience in addiction treatment, Caitlyn Higgins, LPC, LCADC, received her Bachelor of Arts in Psychology and Master of Arts in Clinician Mental Health Counseling.
-Caitlyn’s experience in addiction treatment began as a Detox Unit Treatment Associate before moving into other roles, including Primary Counselor, Licensed Therapist and Program Director.
+With a decade of experience in addiction treatment, Caitlyn Higgins, LPC, LCADC, received her Bachelor’s Degree in Psychology from Ramapo College and Masters Degree in Clinical Mental Health Counseling from Georgian Court University.
+Caitlyn’s experience in addiction treatment began as a Detox Unit Treatment Associate before moving into other roles, including Utilization Review, Primary Therapist, Program Coordinator, and Program Director.
 As the Director of Outpatient Services at Recovery Centers of America at Raritan Bay, Caitlyn works closely with clinical staff to develop, plan, and implement strategies for our patients.
 Never one to let a program or service grow stale, Caitlyn stays on top of changes and updates to ensure programs meet each client’s needs.